Maryam Faghihimani: Education

 She studied at Isfahan Azad University from 1998 to 2001, earning a bachelor's degree in Educational Management and Planning.
 From 2004 to 2007, she studied at Universiti Putra Malaysia, in Instructional Technology and Design.
 From 2008 to 2012, she studied at the University of Oslo and obtained Sustainability and Higher Education European Masters degree.

 Under a European Commission program, she has also studied at the University of Tampere, Universidade de Aveiro, and the Leuphana Universität Lüneburg.
 Meanwhile, she became interested in the Cultural diplomacy field and started taking courses at the Institute for Cultural Diplomacy in Berlin.
 Later on, she combined the two fields of Cultural diplomacy and Sustainable development and established her organization called CCDD in Norway.

-While studying and researching in Malaysia, Norway, Finland, Portugal, Germany, and elsewhere, she befriended many Jewish people and “got to learn a lot about their culture and saw a lot of similarities in Persian and Jewish culture....I started thinking we should be able to get back on the same track.”
+While studying and researching in Malaysia, Norway, Finland, Portugal, Germany, and elsewhere, she befriended many Jewish people.

 Career

 She was a Sustainability Adviser at the University of Oslo from 2010 to 2014, and, from 2010 to 2012, was a member of the working group of the RESCUE Foresight Research Project of the European Science Foundation in Brussels.
 She briefly worked in 2011 as Academic Coordinator at Directorate Office for the Ideas Festival for Climate Change at the University of Oslo.
 From 2011 to 2014, she was also a Core Group Member of the Institutional Network of the Universities from the Capitals of Europe, UNICA in Brussels for UGAF project, and from 2012 to 2014, a Core Group Member of the Nordic Sustainable Campus Network in Finland.

 From August 2013 to August 2014, she was Head of Green UiO at the University of Oslo.
 She also worked at the University Educators for Sustainable Development at the University of Oslo and University of Gloucestershire.
 In 2013, she founded the Centre for Cultural Diplomacy & Development (CCDD), of which she is president and in 2014 officially registered the centre in Norway.